-Running a half marathon isn’t an easy ask, especially if it’s your first time.
+Running your first half marathon isn’t an easy ask, especially if running isn’t exactly your thing.
 Like any other race you’ve ran before (or not), it’s going to take some training.

 Yes, some people brag they’ve completed one without giving the 13.1 miles a second thought in the months leading up to the big day.
 But these people are more likely to be the ones hobbling around for days (or weeks) afterwards with post-run problems, such as tight muscles and torn tendons.

 PREPARING YOURSELF FOR YOUR FIRST HALF MARATHON